Timothy S. Huebner: Biography

 Huebner's book Liberty and Union examines the public perception of the U.S. Constitution during the American Civil War; how concerns over entitlements motivated Confederates to abandon the U.S. Constitution in order to enshrine their rights to slavery, how Union soldiers perceived themselves as defending a "uniquely American experiment in constitutional liberty," and how African-American abolitionists set the stage for a "constitutional revolution."
 Popular media articles have examined John Marshall Harlan's dissent in Plessy v.
 Ferguson, the history of the judicial-selection laws in Tennessee, and episodes of local history, like the Memphis Riot of 1866 and the racially charged murders of three friends of anti-lynching campaigner Ida B. Wells, that lacked commemoration.
 In 2016 he wrote a New York Times piece about the history of Supreme Court Justice nominations in election years.

 Huebner chairs the history department at Rhodes College in Tennessee and is the author of several non-fiction history books.
 C-SPAN has broadcast several of his lectures.
 He has won the James M. Jones Award for Outstanding Faculty Service, the Rhodes College Clarence Day Award for Teaching and in 2005 was chosen as Tennessee Professor of the Year by the Carnegie Foundation for the Advancement of Teaching.
 He is also an associate provost in the office of academic affairs.

 Huebner received a B.A.
 (Phi Beta Kappa) from the University of Miami and an M.A. and Ph.D. from the University of Florida.
 His thesis was on "Law and Gospel: Evangelicalism and the jurisprudence of Joseph Henry Lumpkin, 1799–1867."
 He started teaching at Rhodes around 1995.
 In September 2012 he gave a presentation on "Lincoln and the Constitution" that is preserved at the Tennessee Digital Commons.
 In 2014 he lectured at the U.S. Supreme Court, before the Supreme Court Historical Society, on the history of the Taney court and how Roger B. Taney still influenced American civil-rights law in the immediate wake of his death, which occurred in the waning days of the American Civil War.
+He was awarded the 2024 John T. Hubbell Prize for best article published in the journal Civil War History, for his work on the slave-trading career of Nathan Bedford Forrest.